ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 - Manage a single connection for multiple VPCs or VPNs that are in the same Region.
 - Advertise prefixes from on-premises to AWS and from AWS to on-premises.

+**Transit Gateway Network Manager** (Network Manager) enables you to centrally manage your networks that are built around transit gateways.
+You can visualize and monitor your global network across AWS Regions and on-premises locations.

 You can create a global network that includes transit gateways in multiple AWS Regions.
 This enables you to monitor the global health of your AWS network.
 In the following diagram, the global network includes a transit gateway in the us-east-2 Region and a transit gateway in the us-west-2 Region.
 Each transit gateway has VPC and VPN attachments.
 You can use the Network Manager console to view and monitor both of the transit gateways and their attachments

 ![Transit Gateway Manager](https://docs.aws.amazon.com/vpc/latest/tgw/images/nm-multi-region-tgw.png)